Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Details and Weights for the Non-Stationary Environment Experiment

 In our experiment in non-stationary environments, we use the real or semi-real datasets in \citet{waxman2024dynamic}.
 This comprises the Elevators dataset \citep{elevators}, which originates from tuning elevators on an aircraft; the SARCOS dataset \citep{rasmussen_and_williams}, which is simulated data corresponding to an inverse kinematics problem on a robotic arm; the Kuka \#1 dataset \citep{meier2014incremental}, which is real data from a task similar to SARCOS; CaData \citep{pace1997sparse} which has housing data, and CPU Small \citep{delve}, which includes various performance properties in a database of CPUs.

-As mentioned in the main text, the models considered all belong to the {\it dynamic online ensembles of basis expansions} (DOEBE) family, which performs online GP regression using Kalman filtering and the random Fourier feature approximation \cite{lazaro2010sparse}. \citet{waxman2024dynamic} find that adding a random walk to the model parameters is important in capturing ``dynamic'' (i.e., nonstationary) behavior when applying approximate GPs to several real-world datasets, which can be related to ``back-to-prior forgetting'' \citep{van2012kernel}.
+As mentioned in the main text, the models considered all belong to the {\it dynamic online ensembles of basis expansions} (DOEBE) family, which perform online GP regression using Kalman filtering and the random Fourier feature approximation \cite{lazaro2010sparse}. \citet{waxman2024dynamic} find that adding a random walk to the model parameters is important in capturing ``dynamic'' (i.e., nonstationary) behavior when applying approximate GPs to several real-world datasets, which can be related to ``back-to-prior forgetting'' \citep{van2012kernel}.

-We create ensembles using an RFF GP with $100$ features, trained on the first 1000 data using the marginal likelihood.
-We then use a different value of the random walk scaled ($\sigma_\text{rw} \in \{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}, 10^{0}\}$), and ensemble them using O-BMA and various OBS algorithms.
+We create ensembles using an RFF GP with $100$ features, trained on the first 1000 data points using the marginal likelihood.
+We then use different values of the random walk scale ($\sigma_\text{rw} \in \{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}, 10^{0}\}$) and ensemble them using O-BMA and various OBS algorithms.

 In the interest of space, we only report the weight evolutions for SARCOS, Kuka \#1, and Elevators in \cref{fig:weights_doebe_evolution}.
 The other dataset results are qualitatively similar to Elevators.